 The Amanda Roocroft Theatre, named after the Olivier Award-winning opera singer who studied at Runshaw, hosts dance, drama, and musical theatre productions throughout the year.
 The 128-seat venue reflects the college's commitment to performance arts alongside academic study.

-A-level results place Runshaw in line with the middle 35% of sixth form providers in England, ranking 1,082nd out of 2,649 providers for A-level outcomes (FindMySchool ranking).
-The college achieves 51.3% of grades at A*-B, compared to the England average of 47.2%.
+A-level results place Runshaw in a solid middle position nationally, ranking 1,070th out of 2,549 providers for A-level academic outcomes (FindMySchool ranking).
+The college achieves 50% of grades at A*-B in the current dataset.

 The picture improves when examining trajectories rather than raw grades.
 A-level students have consistently achieved an average of a Grade B in their qualifications every year for more than a decade.
 For a genuinely comprehensive intake without entrance exams, this represents solid value-added.